-The sun’s occasionally out and signs of summer have arrived (British summer does somewhat exist).
-There’s no better time than now to be indulging in ice cream!
+If there’s one dessert that can never do any wrong, it ought to be ice cream.
+Everybody loves ice cream and enjoying the British summer on the streets of London with a scoop in hand is a total vibe itself.
 The London ice cream scene has developed quite a bit over the years as artisanal ice cream and innovative creations now take over the market.
-Are you searching for that velvety gelato or smooth soft serve?
+Are you searching for a velvety gelato or smooth soft serve?
 Or are you looking for funky flavours and unique creations?
 No matter your preference, London has definitely got you covered.
-Here is a list of the best ice cream in London for you to try this summer (although it’s ice cream season any time of the year, right?!)
+In this blog post, let’s explore the world of London ice cream as we uncover the best ice cream parlours and unique gems around town.

 Where to Find the Best Ice Cream in London